 OK.
 Now that I've got that out of my system, let talk about the article.

-First, the author, Bob Buontempo, specifies what he means by “award” (or at least level of award) when he says “i.e. – Grammy.”
-He’s talking specifically about music and not spoken-word/voice-over work.
-And he’s talking really prestigious, world-stage awards.
+First, the author [note: the original article seems to no longer exist] specifies what he means by "award" (or at least level of award) when he says "i.e. - Grammy."
+He's talking specifically about music and not spoken-word/voice-over work.
+And he's talking really prestigious, world-stage awards.
 That narrows things down a bit.

 However, as the article goes on, there are suggestions that under the right circumstances, it is absolutely possible for a home studio recording to achieve Grammy caliber.
 It mostly comes down to the performance and the song.
 After that, it comes down to the knowledge of the engineer.